smw150430/python_book_exercises/README.md

 # python_book_exercises
-Exercises from Elements of Programming Interviews in Python
+  * Exercises from Elements of Programming Interviews in Python
+  * Learn.co review